-- HTTP provides a simple set of operations.

-- Based on the idea of CRUD (Create, Retrieve, Update, and Delete)

-- PUT: "Here is some new info" (Create)

-- GET: "Give me some info" (Retrieve)

-- POST: "Here is some updated info" (Update)

-- DELETE: "Get rid of this info" (Delete)
+- Simple set of operations based on CRUD (Create, Retrieve, Update, Delete) - PUT: "Insert info at this location" (Create/Update) - Modifies an existing resource or creates a new one at endpoint. - GET: "Give me some info" (Retrieve) - POST: "Create a new subordinate resource at this location" (Create/Update) - E.x., add a new message board post. - DELETE: "Get rid of this info" (Delete)